ctu-mrs/ctu-mrs.github.io/docs/system/managing_ros_workspaces.md

 This guide is an important and mandatory reading for all MRS members.
 Please, make a coffee and take your time to carefully study it, because it will make your (and Tomas's) life easier and it will help you avoid some compilation difficulties.

+## TL;RD & Tips

+* Do not place your software in the `mrs_workspace`, `modules_workspace` or other workspaces that contain MRS software.
+* Learn to configure the workspaces by hand, learn to setup and verify dependencies between the workspaces.
+* Do not `source` more than one workspace in your `.bashrc` or `.zshrc`, only source the bottom-most workspace.
+* Be mindful about the workspace hierarchy.
+It will allow you to work more efficiently.
+* It is possible to maintain multiple coppies of a workspace, each with a different build type or particular version of the software.

 ## What is a ROS Workspace?

 ROS workspace (_workspace_ from now on) is a dedicated build space for ROS packages.